14islands/14islands-com-v2/app/blog/_posts/2015-03-10-transitioning-to-web-animations-from-greensock-gsap.md

 The equivalent of the above GSAP animation sequence ends up looking like this with Web Animations:

-{% include codepen-embed.html slug="pvxRWd" tab="js" height="940" %}
+{% include codepen-embed.html slug="pvxRWd" tab="js" height="840" %}

-You are probably wondering why we bind to the `finish` event like that.
+You are probably wondering why we bind the `finish` event like that.
 The latest version of the [spec.](http://w3c.github.io/web-animations/#promise-objects) mentions that the event has been removed and that it should expose `ready` and `finished` promises instead.
 There’s an open [issue for the polyfill](https://github.com/web-animations/web-animations-js/issues/17) tracking this.

 Until this has been implemented everywhere, we need to do something like this to be future proof: